shindip

 Porcupine Tree Stupid Dream

-Queens Of The Stone Age Rated R
+Queens of the Stone Age Rated R

-Queens Of The Stone Age Lullabies to Paralyze
+Queens of the Stone Age Lullabies to Paralyze

-Radiohead Hail To The Thief
+Radiohead Hail to the Thief

 Radiohead In Rainbows

-Rainbow Long Live Rock & Roll
+Rainbow Long Live Rock 'n' Roll

-Red Hot Chili Peppers By The Way
+Red Hot Chili Peppers By the Way

 Rush Snakes & Arrows